Jpragyan/demo/README.md

-# demo

-This is Pragyanshu Jha
+# This is Pragyanshu Jha
 <br>
 new to this platform
 <br>